KanHatakeyama/annealing_project/README.md

-# Dependency analysis by linear regression
+# Quantum-inspired annealing for material searching
 - Codes for our paper "****"
 - DOI: